 Katima del Mar Hernández Domínguez, cultural anthropologist for social cohesion and innovation; founder of abunDance.

 In these times of Covid-19, we are witnessing deep polarization and social fragmentation.
-We can clearly observe the emergence of two different movements: one is based on hatred, individualism, resistance, and a deep wish to return to life before the pandemic; the other is based on strengthening community bonds and building social safety nets.
+We can clearly observe the strengthening of two different movements: one is based on hatred, individualism, resistance, and a deep wish to return to life before the pandemic; the other is based on reconstructing community bonds and building social safety nets with a collective vision.

 Extremists Capitalize on the Pandemic